 Generalized Anxiety Disorder

-Generalized Anxiety Disorder (GAD) affects over 6.8 million adults in the usually.
+Generalized Anxiety Disorder (GAD) affects over 6.8 million adults in the US.
 It is a condition characterized by persistent and excessive worry about a number of different stressors.
-People living with GAD experience bias toward certain anticipatory stressors such as fears about financial security, failing health, the wellbeing of self or others, negative work consequences, or other common themes surround “general” life issues.
+People living with GAD experience bias toward certain anticipatory stressors such as fears about financial security, failing health, wellbeing of others, negative consequences, or other common themes related to “general” life issues.

 People struggling with GAD find it difficult to control thoughts and feelings that prompt fear and worry.
-Others around them often express concern that they worry to an unhealthy intensity and predict the outcome when it does not match the facts of a situation.
+They worry to an unhealthy intensity and the level of worry does not match the facts of a situation.

 GAD is diagnosed when a person finds it difficult to control worry on more days than not for at least six months.